J0hn-SC/multifactor-visual-analysis-epidemics/readme.md

 ## Read the Full Paper
-For a detailed explanation of the methodology, model, results, and case studies, you can read the full paper Multifactor visual analysis of the spread of epidemiological diseases and their relationship with sociodemographic factors.pdf
+For a detailed explanation of the methodology, model, results, and case studies, you can read the full paper Multifactor visual analysis of the spread of epidemiological diseases and their relationship with sociodemographic factors.pdf at https://github.com/J0hn-SC/multifactor-visual-analysis-epidemics/blob/main/Multifactor%20visual%20analysis%20of%20the%20spread%20of%20epidemiological%20diseases%20and%20their%20relationship%20with%20sociodemographic%20factors.pdf